 Olivier: Ah, yes, the Terminators are coming soon, I guess, only a couple of years to wait…

 Nuxeo: Have you seen all the Terminator movies?

 Nuxeo: Tell us a little about the projects you’re working on and the goals related to these?

 Olivier: So the IKS project goal is to develop an open source software stack that is meant to provide semantic services to traditional CMS developers.
-The goal of Nuxeo with this project is to provide use case and show how this kind of technology can be integrated into a traditional CMS or ECM system.
+The goal of Nuxeo with this project is to provide use case and show how this kind of technology can be integrated into a traditional CMS or Enterprise Content Management software.

 And so I think both this project and the other project SCRIBO are research projects that enable you to explore what’s possible with today’s technology, but we can also focus already on customer applications, the first application of use is to help journalists, news editors, and press agencies, to enrich the text they produce with structured metadata so they automatically classify or route the news they produce to their content consumers.
 Their consumers get additional value—not just the raw text from the journalist—but for instance the list of people mentioned in the article, information on those people, biographies of them, or the localization of the event described in the text, and so on.
 So this is an easy way to get value out of semanitc technologies: for semantic publishing.
 But I think there are other applications that we could focus on medium term.